 The cryptocurrency can also be mined up to four times faster than Bitcoin, which means that transactions settle faster because the process of mining involves verifying transactions and adding them to the cryptocurrency’s ledger.
 Litecoin is often referred to as the cryptocurrency equivalent of silver (Bitcoin is gold).
 As such, Litecoin often targets smaller transactions.

 However, both Bitcoin and Litecoin can be subdivided up to eight decimal places.
 In today’s transactions, the smallest units are not currently in wide use.
 If or when the value of these cryptocurrencies increases well beyond their current values, the smaller increments will become more useful.
 Litecoin uses SegWit (Segregated Witness), a technology that allows more transactions within a block, which speeds up the processing time for individual transactions.
 Slow transaction completion times have been one of the leading criticisms of Bitcoin compared to alternatives.

-Litecoin can support smart contracts, which are computer programs that live on the cryptocurrency’s blockchain and govern transactions or perform other functions.
-However, much of the active development for smart contracts is centered on Ethereum.
+Litecoin can't yet support smart contracts, which are computer programs that live on the cryptocurrency’s blockchain and govern transactions or perform other functions.
+Active development for smart contracts is centered on Ethereum.

 Government regulation of currencies or bans are also a concern.
-The fact that Litecoin has survived this long (since October 2011) and that it is one of the few currencies available on the highly-selective Coinbase exchange could indicate a better future than other altcoins.
+The fact that Litecoin has survived this long (since October 2011) and that it is one of the few currencies that has been available on the highly-selective Coinbase exchange could indicate a better future than other altcoins.